MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manufacturing-guide/Create-IoT-Image/CreateBasicImage.md

 (or)buildimage  ProductX Test
 ```

-This builds an FFU image file with your basic image at **C:\MyWorkspace\Build\\< arch >\\< product name >\Test**.
+This builds an FFU image file with your basic image at **C:\IoT\Workspaces\ContosoWS\Build\ARM\ProductX\Test**.
 This test image will include additional tools that can be used for debugging purposes.
 Building the final FFU file will take around 10-30 minutes to complete.

 To direct all output to console instead of log file, add `-Verbose` flag.  eg.
 ```powershell